API reference#

 Projects can leverage the tokenization machinery in whichever way best suits

 their needs.
-The most efficient way to use pw_tokenizer
+The most efficient way to use pw_tokenizer is to pass tokenized

 data to a global handler function.
 A project’s custom tokenization macro can